nashville-software-school/front-end-curriculum/08-javascript-101/README.md

 > * How many of each grade?
 > * What is the lowest grade?
 > * What is the highest grade?
+>
+> Once they are done with that, move on the [colored reindeer](http://codepen.io/chortlehoort/pen/WbZPze?editors=101) problem, and then [boy bands & vegetables](http://codepen.io/chortlehoort/pen/myBvrL?editors=101).

 ## Homework